XYOracleNetwork-v1/web-developer.xyo.network-react/docs/sdk-guide.md

 <div class="alert alert-danger text-center" role="alert">
   <h3>Beta Software</h3>
-  This documentation contains preliminary information about an API or technology in development.
+  This documentation contains information about an API or technology in development.
 This information is subject to change, and software implemented according to this documentation should be tested.
 </div>

 <div class="alert alert-info text-center" role="alert">